 Hazel D. Cole Fellowship

-One year of the fellowship may be used as a dissertation completion fellowship (with the intention to complete their doctorate by the end of the academic year) or for post-doctoral work (PhD or foreign equivalent received within last three years) in any field of Jewish Studies.
-It provides a stipend of $50,000, plus benefits for the academic year.
+One year of the fellowship may be used as a dissertation completion fellowship (the candidate must demonstrate the intention to complete by the end of the first academic year) or for post-doctoral work (Ph.D. or foreign equivalent within the past three years) in any field of Jewish studies.

 Hazel D. Cole was an active participant in the Seattle Jewish community, holding leadership positions in the Seattle chapter of Hadassah, the National Council of Jewish Women, the Jewish Federation of Greater Seattle Women’s Division, and ORT (Organization for Rehabilitation and Training).
 Cole’s sister and brother-in-law, Althea Stroum and Samuel Stroum, established the Hazel D. Cole Fellowship at the University of Washington in her memory in 1991.

 Our faculty conduct cutting-edge research in fields ranging from comparative ancient religions to early modern philosophy and contemporary politics.
 The Center also presents a wide variety of public programming, including arts and cultural events and academic symposia.
-Through our website, jewishstudies.washington.edu, our innovative digital projects, and our strong social media presence, the Stroum Center seeks to engage students and the broader community in Jewish Studies scholarship.
+Through our website, jewishstudies.washington.edu, our innovative digital projects, and our strong social media presence, the Stroum Center seeks to engage students and the broader community in Jewish studies scholarship.